nosportugal/faast-foundations/README.md

 ## Assignments

 Assignments are located inside the `assignments` folder.

-The assignment instructions assume you are issuing commands from that folder.
+> **Caution**: The assignment instructions assume you are issuing commands from that folder.

 In it, you'll find a project folder called `life_expectancy` as well as folders with instructions for each assignment.
 Each assignment builds upon the previous one and they are all meant to be do inside the project folder.